rgcunha/termin-finder/README.md

-# Covid-19 Vaccine Finder
+# Termin Finder

-A Node.js service to find covid-19 vaccine appointments.
-Once an appointment has been found a notification will be sent to the Telegram bot: @Covid19VaccineFinderBot
+A Node.js service to find doctor appointments.
+Once an appointment has been found a notification will be sent to the Telegram bot: @TerminFinderBot

 ## Install